KUNLUNJIANKEWUMOU/JinchunWU.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Wu, J., Chen, X., Zhao, M., & Xue, C. (2024).
+#title: "Wu, J., Chen, X., Zhao, M., & Xue, C. (2024).
 Cognitive characteristics in wayfinding tasks in commercial and residential districts during daytime and nighttime: A comprehensive neuroergonomic study.
 Advanced Engineering Informatics, 61, 102534."
-collection: publications
+Wu, J., Chen, X., Zhao, M., & Xue, C. (2024).
+Cognitive characteristics in wayfinding tasks in commercial and residential districts during daytime and nighttime: A comprehensive neuroergonomic study.
+Advanced Engineering Informatics, 61, 102534.
-category: manuscripts
+#category: manuscripts
 #permalink: /publication/2015-10-01-paper-title-number-3
 #excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 #date: 2015-10-01